malarkey/excalibur-website/src/index.md

 main: |
  <p class="alt-lede">An epic blockbuster bursting with action, magic and romance.</p>

  <p>Based on the original Welsh tales of King Arthur, Excalibur will be filmed entirely across the breathtaking landscapes of Cymru/Wales.
 Excalibur isn&#8217;t just a movie.
-It&#8217;s a national movement comprising our team plus the people of Cymru.</p>
+It&#8217;s a national movement.
+We&#8217;re bringing fantasy home, so join us.</p>

  <p style="margin-block-start:var(--spacing-l);">
  <a href="/about/" class="btn" data-variant="s">Learn more</a>